 Treatment is available for anyone with a Halcion addiction.
 The first step is outlining your needs, whether it’s detox, counseling for anxiety or depression, or treatment for a co-occurring substance problem.
 There are also several ways to help pay for addiction treatment, from financing options to private and state insurance plans.

 If you’re experiencing withdrawal symptoms when quitting or think your Halcion use is becoming a problem, it’s probably time to find treatment.
-An addiction specialist can diagnose the extent of your addiction and help you determine the best course of action, whether it be inpatient or outpatient rehab.
+An addiction treatment provider can diagnose the extent of your addiction and help you determine the next course of action, whether it be inpatient or outpatient rehab.